19hours/sg-statutes/Acts/Public Transport Council Act.md

 Fare adjustment formula

+0.4 cCPI + 0.4 WI + 0.2 EI – 0.5%

+where

-where cCPI
+cCPI

-is the change in Core Consumer Price Index between year 2015 and its previous year;
+is the change in Core Consumer Price Index between year 2016 and its previous year;

 WI

-is the change in National Average Monthly Earnings between year 2015 and its previous year, adjusted to account for any change in the employer’s Central Provident Fund contribution rate as specified in the Central Provident Fund Act (Cap.
+is the change in National Average Monthly Earnings between year 2016 and its previous year, adjusted to account for any change in the employer’s Central Provident Fund contribution rate as specified in the Central Provident Fund Act (Cap.
 36); and

 EI

-is the change in Energy Index for electricity and fuel between year 2015 and its previous year.
+is the change in Energy Index for electricity and fuel between year 2016 and its previous year.

-[S 420/2016 wef 07/09/2016]
+[S 473/2017 wef 28/08/2017]

 ## LEGISLATIVE HISTORY